-If your future daughter-in-law invites you to go dress shopping with her or to join her for a cake tasting, make your best efforts to attend.
-These are her attempts to build a relationship with you, using the wedding as a backdrop.
-Remember that for her, this is likely the most important thing happening in her life at the moment.
-As such, refusals to participate in these activities can seem more like statements about your feelings towards your future daughter-in-law rather than simple scheduling issues.
-Be sure to take her feelings into account if you have to decline any invitations, and let her know if you have to decline due to something such as a schedule conflict to avoid any misunderstandings with your future daughter-in-law.
+If your future daughter-in-law invites you to go wedding dress shopping, to attend the fitting, or to join her for a cake-tasting, make your best efforts to be there.
+Embrace the invitations as she's attempting to build a relationship with her future family.
+Remember that for the bride, this is likely the most important thing happening in her life at the moment.
+Take her feelings into account if you have to decline any invitations by letting her know the details about why you have to miss the event.
+Honesty is the best policy to avoid any misunderstandings with your future daughter-in-law.

 It's best to keep your boundaries firm and let the bride and her family lead in the wedding planning decisions.
 That includes everything from the wedding venue and menu to the bride's dress.
 Stay supportive, never challenge a decision, and if you're asked for your opinion, think before speaking to avoid drama and misunderstandings.
 Focus on keeping the lines of communication open and agreeable.